EthanNguyen-Tu/Expo_Tutorial/Notes.md

 ## Ch.
 1: Create your first app

+-   `npx create-expo-app@latest project-name` - creates a new Expo app
 -   `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process` - temporarily allows scripts in the PowerShell session
 -   `reset-project` - script that resets the app directory structure in a project and copies the previous boilerplate files from the project's root directory to another sub-directory called app-example
 -   `npx expo start` - when ran in the terminal, it starts the development server and provides a QR code inside the terminal window